carloschuck/Mec-events/wordpress-plugin/README.md

 1. In the settings page, click `Send Test Webhook`
 2. You should see a success message
 3. Check your backend logs to confirm receipt

+## Installing on Multiple Sites

+You can install this plugin on **multiple WordPress sites** to aggregate events from different sources:

+1. **Install the plugin on each WordPress site** following the installation steps above
+2. **Use the same webhook URL** for all sites (e.g., `https://your-backend.com/api/webhooks/mec`)
+3. **Use the same webhook secret** for all sites (configured in your backend `WEBHOOK_SECRET` env variable)
+4. Each site will automatically be identified by its `site_url` value

+### How Multi-Site Works

+- Events are uniquely identified by **source URL + event ID**
+- Bookings are uniquely identified by **source URL + booking ID**
+- No conflicts between events with the same ID from different sites
+- The backend tracks which site each event/booking came from
+- All sites send to the same webhook endpoint

 ## Webhook Events